Seeed-Studio/wiki-documents/docs/Grove-Barometer_Sensor-BME280.md

 **Step 4.** Upload the code.
 If you do not know how to upload the code, please check [how to upload code](http://wiki.seeedstudio.com/Upload_Code/).

-**Step 5.** Open the serial monitor to receive the sensor's data including temperature, barometric pressure value, relative atmosphere pressure and altitude.
+**Step 5.** Open the serial monitor to receive the sensor's data including temperature, barometric pressure value, altitude and humidity.